Timber Mills & Companies That Buy Trees For Lumber Near Me

 Size of the tree: This one’s a no-brainer.
 The larger the tree, the more expensive it will be.

-Condition of the tree & quality of wood: When your tree is in good health, it can attract a far better price than when it is sick and decayed.
+Condition of the tree & quality of wood: When your tree is in good health, it can attract a far better price than when sick and degraded.

 Dead and brittle branches will attract zero interest from buyers.

-Type of tree: This also is a no-brainer, as the type of tree you’re selling plays a big role in deciding how much you can get for it.
+Type of tree: This also is a no-brainer, as the type of tree you’re selling plays a significant role in deciding how much you can get for it.

 Hardwood species like oak, cherry, and walnut are more expensive than firs, pine, and other softwood.